workBy HowDoIUseAI Team

 Someone's going to build a marketplace for these skills.
 Someone's going to become the "skill developer" for specific niches.
 And someone's going to make a fortune teaching people how to build effective skills for their industry.

-How to actually build useful skills
+How do you actually build useful skills?

 Be stupidly specific: Vague instructions create vague results.
 Instead of "help me write better," try "review my writing for sentences longer than 25 words, flag any use of passive voice, and suggest more conversational alternatives to corporate jargon."

 Test with edge cases: Skills that work for normal scenarios often break with weird inputs.
-Test yours with unusual requests and refine accordingly.
+Test with unusual requests and refine accordingly.

-The stuff that still doesn't work great
+What stuff still doesn't work great?

-Let me be real about the limitations.
+Let's be real about the limitations.
 Agent Skills aren't magic, and there are some frustrating gaps:

-What this means for how we work
+What does this mean for how we work?

-I think we're looking at a fundamental shift in how people interact with AI.
+This represents a fundamental shift in how people interact with AI.
 Instead of the current model where you're constantly explaining yourself, we're moving toward AI that understands your context and preferences.

 The people who figure this out early are going to have a massive productivity advantage.
 While everyone else is still typing out detailed prompts every time, you'll have an AI assistant that just gets it.